-A plank placed across the width of the sandbox serves as a divider; we have cars and diggers in one half and a kitchen in the other half.
+A plank placed across the width of the sandbox serves as a divider; we have cars and diggers in one half and a sand-kitchen in the other half.

-At the other end, we have our “sand wall”.
-I nailed a piece of scrap lattice to the frame of the playhouse/sandbox, and cut the bottoms off of a few recyclables, and attached them to the lattice with zip ties, florist wire and large twist ties.
+I made this sand wall by nailing a scrap piece of lattice to the frame of the playhouse and sandbox.
+Then, I cut the bottoms off of a few plastic bottles and containers, and attached them to the lattice with zip ties, florist wire and large twist ties.

 Replace plastic with the “real thing”: